-E.3.4 The elemental contribution to KMnO4 is simply the sum of the single atom contributions.
-Hence, combined uncertainty would be calculated as a square root of the sum of squares of each contributing atom.
+- E.3.4 The elemental contribution to KMnO4 is simply the sum of the single atom contributions.
+Hence, combined uncertainty would be calculated as a square root of the sum of squares of each contributing atom. - E.3.5 Generally speaking, the contribution of uncertainty of molecular weight to the overall uncertainty study is not significant as compared with the other uncertainty contributors and thus can be safely ignored.